-Days later, while patrolling the area, officers observed a group of boys fitting the description of the suspects from surveillance video.
+Then Wednesday afternoon while patrolling the area officers observed a group of boys fitting the same description.
 The officers attempted to stop the boys, but they took off.
 A foot pursuit ensued and they were quickly apprehended.

-As a result of interviews with the teens, charges were filed.
+As a result of interviews with the teens, charges were filed against the teens.

-The boys allegedly told police they were out playing basketball, and, afterwards, they came up with the idea that they wanted to commit a robbery.
+The boys allegedly told police that they were out playing basketball, and afterwards they came up with the idea that they wanted to commit a robbery.

 As they walked down the street, they initially targeted another man, police said.
 However, they then saw Stuhlman, who was older than the first man, and who was walking a dog who they considered less intimidating.

-Police said as the suspects pulled out their gun and announced a robbery, there was a struggle, and Stuhlman was shot once in the chest.
+Captain Clark says as they pulled out their gun and announced a robbery, there was a struggle, and Stuhlman was shot once in the chest.

-Neighbors told Action News that Stuhlman was a landscaper who usually walked his dog at night with his teenage daughter.
+Neighbors tell us Stuhlman, a landscaper, usually walks the dog at night with his 13-year-old daughter.